 Provides the opportunity to experientially develop proficiency in clinical skills unique to gynecology and obstetrics in an office setting.
 Prepares the advanced practice nurse to perform common, basic gynecology procedures, council and educate patients on contraception, identify and treat sexually transmitted infections and provide appropriate health promotion and disease prevention recommendations across the lifespan with sensitivity to cultural diversity, personal beliefs and lifestyle situations.
-90-hour practicum (74 in clinical setting; 16 skills lab).
-Summer.
+90-hour practicum.
+Variable.
 Prerequisites: NURS 650, 651, 652, 653.
-Co-requisite: NURS 668.

-NURS 670 Mental Health in Primary Care Across the Lifespan
+NURS 670 Mental Health in Primary Care Across the Lifespan 3 cr.
 Building upon the advanced health assessment & diagnostic reasoning across the lifespan course, focuses on the development of skills in conducting comprehensive psychiatric evaluations and making informed DSM 5 diagnoses with differentials.
 A biopsychosocial, patient-centered perspective is emphasized across the lifespan.
 Lecture.
-Summer.
-Prerequisites: 650, 651, 652, 653.
-Co-requisite: 671

-NURS 671 Mental Health in Primary Care Across the Lifespan Practicum
+Variable.
+Prerequisites: 650, 651, 652, 653; or permission of NP program director NURS 671 Mental Health in Primary Care Across the Lifespan Lab 1 cr.
 Focuses on the experiential preparation to perform a comprehensive psychiatric evaluation across the lifespan and make treatment decisions that are based on best practice guidelines in the primary care setting, as well as scopes and standards of practice for FNPs.
 Emphasis will be on ethical and legal considerations and scope and standards of practice in the primary care setting.
-45-hour practicum.
-Summer.
-Prerequisites: 650, 651, 652, 653 Co-requisite: 670.
+Variable.
+Prerequisites: NURS 650, 651, 652, 653.
 NURS 675 Quality Improvement in Advanced Practice Nursing 3 cr.
 Focuses on theory, methods, processes and tools of quality improvement to develop, implement, evaluate and adapt evidence-based health care practices in diverse settings.
 Includes focus on vulnerable populations and cultural diversity across the lifespan.
 Activities include quality improvement processes at the office, organizational and systems levels.
-Application of theories and processes to validate critical decision making outcomes.
+Application of theories and processes to validate critical decision-making outcomes.
 Lecture.
 Fall.

-NURS 691 Current Trends in Nursing Administration
+NURS 691 Current Trends in Nursing Administration 3 cr.
 Examines major topics in healthcare administration such as professional development and certification, shared governance, finance, and healthcare quality metrics, and reimbursement methods.
 Students will analyze these topics and complete a comprehensive assignment that demonstrates their ability to lead in an organization.
 Prerequisite/Co-requisite NURS 610, NURS 611, NURS 612 or permission from Program Coordinator.
 Fall and spring.

-NURS 692 Current Trends in Nursing Education
+NURS 692 Current Trends in Nursing Education 3 cr.
 Examines the contemporary issues of nursing education.
 While traditional contexts for learning are included, students will also focus on modern technology, professional development, and trends in nursing education.
-Students will explore education, leadership, communication, ethical and legal issues, evidence-based practice/practice based evidence, research and scholarship, program and project management, and current technology in nursing education.
+Students will explore education, leadership, communication, ethical and legal issues, evidence-based practice/practice-based evidence, research and scholarship, program and project management, and current technology in nursing education.
 Fall, spring.
 Prerequisites/Co-requisites NURS 613, NURS 614, NURS 615 or permission by Program Coordinator.

-NURS 694 Graduate Nursing Practicum
+NURS 694 Graduate Nursing Practicum 3 cr.

-Students operationalize the leadership or education role in appropriate agencies and facilities in conjunction with an expert nursing leader or educator.
-A project involving a topic of interest to the student and the organization will be initiated.
-(Minimum of 135 hours on site.)
-Fall, spring.
-Prerequisite/Co-requisite NURS 691 or 692.
+Students operationalize the leader or advanced care nurse in their respective specialty areas in appropriate agencies and facilities in conjunction with an expert nurse leader or advanced care nurse/nurse educator.
+A project involving a topic of interest to the student and organization, using clinical practice skills along with role skills gained in their respective specialty area courses will be initiated.
+Varied.
+Prerequisite/Corequisite: NURS 691 or 692.

 NURS 695 Nursing Education Practicum

+3 cr.

 Students work with preceptors to fulfill clinical and educational objectives developed during the experience.
 Research project leading to the writing of a scholarly paper suitable for publication.
 (Minimum of 135 hours on site.)
 Fall, spring.
 Prerequisite/Corequisite NURS692.

+NURS 700 Capstone

+2 cr.